FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 ### Sustainability through collaborations: the Hub and Spoke model

-Many initiatives exist (the Pistoia Alliance, Elixir-EU, RDMkit sister project, Elixir-UK RMD bites) and productive interactions with industry and academia have already been mapped.
-There are still huge needs in training in Data Management and this means resources will be available to refine, augment, adapt the FAIR cookbook.
+Many initiatives exist (the Pistoia Alliance, Elixir-EU, RDMkit sister project, Elixir-UK RMD bites) and productive connections with industry and academia have already been established.
+There are still huge Data Management training needs and this means resources will be available to refine, augment, adapt the FAIR cookbook.

 A great outcome of our efforts is that the FAIR cookbook is now an Elixir-Europe backed resource and several Elixir European Nodes are committed to sustain the resources and contribute to its content.
 Furthermore, collaborators beyond the European Union have already joined and have been onboarded, such as the US NIH Data Office for Science Strategies.
 Finally, our close ties with EFPIA / Industry partners can mature into further fruitful collaborations.
-All these efforts are anchored in the clear necessity of lowering the friction to data integration and make organizations and societies more resilient in time of crisis.
-Indeed, timely and unobstructed machine actionability of information is critical to enable efficient and responsive decision-making.
+All these efforts are anchored in the clear necessity of reducing friction to data integration and make organizations is critical to enable efficient and responsive decision-making.